 Pick Bonus Features

 Sleeping bags come in a variety of shapes to suit a variety of body types and needs.
 Some bags are shaped to trap air, some are designed to give you lots of room to move around, and the well-known “mummy” sleeping bags provide maximum warmth, but don’t offer much room to move around.
-The shape you choose depends on what makes you comfortable during your cold-weather camping trip.
+The shape you choose depends on what makes you comfortable during your cold weather camping trip.

 The inside of your sleeping back should be designed to wick away sweat from your body.
 The outer shell should be designed to repel water.
-Look for these two features when choosing your cold-weather sleeping bag.
+Look for these two features when choosing your cold weather sleeping bag.

-If you want a pillow but don’t feel like dragging one along on your next camping trip, choose a sleeping bag with a pillow pocket.
+If you want a pillow but don’t feel like dragging one along on your next winter camping trip, choose a sleeping bag with a pillow pocket.
 Just stuff some clothes in the attached slot, and you have a built-in pillow.

 Why You Need a Cold Weather Sleeping Bag